Aldhanekaa/Golang-audio-chat/README.md

-# Building Video Chat Apps using WebRTC and Golang
+# Golang Video Chat with WebRTC

+this is a golang!
+A very simple video chat using WebRTC, with no errors!

+---

+## Resources and Credits

+_this repo was previously taken from https://github.com/junaidrahim/webrtc-session_

 Code for the DSC KIIT Workshop "WebRTC + Golang" conducted on 23rd Feb 2021